ARM-software/arm-enterprise-acs/README.md

 - 'boot' <br />
   Contains bootable applications and test suites.
 (Approximate size: 60 MB)

-The PXE boot package containing the netbootable image grub-efi-bootaa64.efi can be found in:
+The grub-efi-bootaa64.efi netbootable image can be found in:
-&lt;work_dir&gt;/arm-enterprise-acs/luv/build/tmp/deploy/images/qemuarm64/PXEBOOT.tar.gz<br />
+&lt;work_dir&gt;/arm-enterprise-acs/luv/build/tmp/deploy/images/qemuarm64/grub-efi-bootaa64.efi<br />

-This package may be used in PXE Booting and automatic execution of tests.<br />
-For more details please check this document :  [pxeboot-instructions](https://github.com/ARM-software/arm-enterprise-acs/blob/master/docs/pxeboot-instructions.md). <br />
+This image is built to be used in PXE Booting and automatic execution of tests For more details please check this document :  [build-options](https://github.com/ARM-software/arm-enterprise-acs/blob/master/docs/pxeboot-instructions.md). <br />

 For more information, see [Yocto Project](https://www.yoctoproject.org/documentation) and [LuvOS](https://github.com/01org/luv-yocto). <br />